mizuki-nana/coreVM/README.md

 the one for the reference-count GC scheme keeps tracks of a reference count for that object.

 The current version of the garbage collector has a non-copying, non-generational, and stop-the-world implementation.
-Future works are needed to improve the GC for more optimizations.
+Future works are needed to improve the GC with more optimizations.

 ### Core Runtime
-The core runtime layer is the central component that interacts with the rest of the layers in order to perform bytecode executions.
+The core runtime layer is the central component that interacts with the rest of the components in order to perform bytecode executions.

 The runtime is a stack-based machine that manages a call stack while executing instructions that are in coreVM's bytecode instruction set.
 The call stack is a stack of call frames, with each frame containing all the data associated with one function call.
 Each frame also contains an "execution stack" for native